bioinformatics-lab/bactopia/modules/minmer/minmer_query/README.md

 ## How to test it:

-$ nextflow run download_references.nf -entry test -params-file test_params.yaml -profile test
+$ nextflow run minmer_query.nf -params-file test_params.yaml -profile test,docker -entry test

+if you've used `bactopia conda activate` you can also trade `docker` by conda to test with conda.